cmjimerson1s/ci_pp2_dungeon_memory/README.md

 The site was also tested using the many emulated devices through the use of Google Chrome Developer Tools

-### Browser compatability
+### Browser compatibility
-The website was evaluated and tested on the following browswers below:
+The website was evaluated and tested on the following browsers below:

 -Mozilla Firefox
 <br>